ayoub-essarghini/Distributed-order-management-system/README.md

 ## 📝 License

-MIT License - feel free to use this for learning, teaching, or building your own projects.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Ayoub Essarghini
 ---

 ## ⭐ Show Some Love